-When the Super Bowl first came to Atlanta in 1994, the music of the South and the victorious Dallas Cowboys' home state rode a wave of popularity.
+When the big game first came to Atlanta in 1994 for Super Bowl XXVIII, music associated with (and existing well beyond) the South and the victorious Dallas Cowboys' home state rode a wave of popularity.
 Georgia-bornTravis Tritt enjoyed the respect and fame needed for such a high-profile local gig.
 He joined Clint Black, Tanya Tucker and Wynonna, who pulled double-duty because of a surprise Judds reunion, for the Rockin' Country Sunday halftime show.

 Black started the festivities with "Tuckered Out," a cut off his hit album No Time to Kill.
 Tucker followed up with a rocking rendition of "It's a Little Too Late," which led into Tritt's equally high-octane take on "T-R-O-U-B-L-E." Wynonna's best pop-accessible cut "No One Else On Earth" dovetailed into a memorable Judds reunion.
-The mother and daughter duo sang a moving rendition of "Love Can Build a Bridge."
+The mother and daughter duo sang a moving performance of "Love Can Build a Bridge."
 Wynonna and Naomi Judd were joined by song's end by a bevy of special guests, including Stevie Wonder, Charlie Daniels, the Georgia Satellites and, for no apparent reason, Joe Namath and Elijah Wood.

 Such fads as line dancing helped legitimize the show, but these artists were hardly flashes in the pan.
 Tucker proved her talent at an extremely young age in the 1970's.
-Despite being in her 30’s, she was a 20-year veteran of country music by 1994.
+Despite being in her 30s, she was a 20-year veteran of country music by 1994.
 Wynonna earned her spot with the Judds, an act legendary enough to warrant a reunion on such a grand stage.
 Black and Tritt built followings off the demand for traditional country.
 Both stars filled the still-fresh boot-prints of Randy Travis, Ricky Skaggs and other like-minded performers.